E-Commerce Course Description

 - Selling of gift certificates can not have an expiration date

-- Only registered business can do sales promotions, with or without purchase required
+- Only registered businesses can do sales promotions, with or without purchase required

-- Companies that conduct sales promotion without a permit or may have done neglect in the course of its promotion can be contacted by the consumer for resolution of the issue.
+- Companies that conduct sales promotions without a permit or may have done neglect during their promotion can be contacted by the consumer for resolution of the issue.

 - E-commerce site owners are expected to practice fair and truthful advertising.